divy95/Learning-JavaScript/README.md

 # Learning-JavaScript
-Learning JavaScript As A begineer and also this is my  first repository of GitHub
+Learning JavaScript As A beginner and also this is my  first repository on GitHub